-where Y is weir effectiveness, W_H is the number of adult hatchery origin fish encountered in the weir trap, and HOS is the total number of hatchery origin spawners.
+where Y is weir effectiveness, $W_H$ is the number of adult hatchery origin fish encountered in the weir trap, and HOS is the total number of hatchery origin spawners.

 Trapping operations were conducted 24 hours/day, 7 days/week, under allowable temperature conditions (≤22.5° C) for the season.
-Trapping operations were suspended from September 1-3.
-The last day of trapping was on September 21st.
-When fish entered the trap during an active trapping session, the downstream gate was closed and fish were identified and either released or collected for brood.
+Trapping operations were suspended for the majority of the season, from July 22-August 25 and August 28- September 8.
+The last day of trapping was on September 11th.
+When fish entered the trap during an active trapping session, the downstream gate was closed, and fish were identified and either released or collected for brood.

-Nineteen natural-origin Chinook were collected from the weir trap from August 18 to September 18, transported to a 2,500 gallon hatchery truck via a rubber boot.
+Nine natural-origin and two hatchery-origin Chinook were collected from the weir trap from August 26-27 and September 9-11, transported to a 2,500-gallon hatchery truck via a rubber boot.
 The fish were then transported approximately 32 km to Chief Joseph Hatchery where they were held in the brood stock raceways until spawning in October.
-The WhoooshhTM fish transport system was not deployed in 2018 due to insufficient staff needed to operate the system effectively, including breakdown of the system during windy weather conditions.
+The WhoooshhTM fish transport system was not deployed in 2019 because by the time we were able to trap and collect brood for the program, only 10 adults were needed, which did not justify the program's need to setup the system.

 In recent years, mark-recapture studies were performed at the weir trap to assess handling mortality at the weir as well as recovery bias of carcasses on the spawning grounds.
 All natural-origin Chinook that were trapped and destined for release upstream, were anesthetized with electronic anesthetic gloves, measured, and inserted with a floy tag.
-After the fish were tagged they were released over the crowder and into the upstream side of the trap where they recovered before they exited through the trap gates on their own volition.
-Unfortunately there were little to no carcasses recovered on the spawning grounds after the tagging effort, so the program decided not to conduct the study in 2018 until a larger number of fish were captured in the trap (i.e. higher weir efficiency).
+After the fish were tagged, they were released over the crowder and into the upstream side of the trap where they recovered before they exited through the trap gates on their own volition.
+Unfortunately, there were little to no carcasses recovered on the spawning grounds after the tagging effort, so the program decided not to conduct the study in 2018 until a larger number of fish were captured in the trap (i.e., higher weir efficiency).